react-navigation/react-navigation.github.io/docs/navigation-prop.md

 ### `dangerouslyGetParent` - get parent navigator

 If, for example, you have a screen component that can be presented within multiple navigators, you may use this to influence its behavior based on what navigator it is in.

+Another good use case for this is to find the index of the active route in the parent's route list.
+So in the case of a stack if you are at index 0 then you may not want to render a back button, but if you're somewhere else in the list then you would render a back button.

 Be sure to always check that the call returns a valid value.

 ```js
 class UserCreateScreen extends Component {